Professional wrestling match types: Barbed Wire Steel Cage match

-Razor Wire Steel Cage match
+Wire Steel Cage match

 Other variations are the razor wire steel cage match, a similar concept to that of the barbed wire cage match, however the barbed wire is replaced by larger and thicker razor wire and is wrapped around the top, corners, and walls of the cage, and barbed wire razor wire steel cage match is the same as the barbed wire cage match, however the top, corners, and walls of the cage are covered with barbed wire, then also further covered with razor wire.
 There are also boards in the ring that are covered in razor wire.

 Cage of Death match

-The Cage of Death match is type of steel cage match with various weapons littered in the cage, such as electrified cage walls, cacti, tables, light tubes, glass, thumbtacks, baseball bats, barbed wire and numerous other weapons and objects have been used in it.
+The Cage of Death match is a type of steel cage match with various weapons littered in the cage, such as electrified cage walls, cacti, tables, light tubes, glass, thumbtacks, baseball bats, barbed wire and numerous other weapons and objects.
 This match always features as the main event of CZW's biggest show, Cage of Death.
 Some of these matches have been done under WarGames style rules with two rings being used.

 Chamber match

-In TNA, The Chamber match starts off between two wrestlers (or up to six) fighting inside a chamber.
+In TNA, a Chamber match starts off between two wrestlers (or up to six) fighting inside a chamber.
 Wrestlers who were not involved in the match surrounded the chamber.
 About five minutes into the match, the outside wrestlers throw weapons into the chamber.
 This match only ends when one wrestler knocks out his opponent.

 Chamber of Extreme match

-The Chamber of Extreme match, came from Extreme Canadian Championship Wrestling (ECCW), in which the 8-feet-high steel cage which surrounds the ringside area with the top wrapped in barbed wire and "extreme" weapons scattered around the ring and ringside area.
+In a Chamber of Extreme match, created by Extreme Canadian Championship Wrestling (ECCW), an 8-feet-high steel cage surrounds the ringside area with the top wrapped in barbed wire and "extreme" weapons scattered around the ring and ringside area.
 Disqualifications, count-outs and rope-breaks do not apply.
 The winner is decided by pinfall, submission or being unable to stand up at 10-count.

 Chamber of Horrors match

-A Chamber of Horrors match was an enclosed steel cage match between two teams of four men.
+The Chamber of Horrors match was an enclosed steel cage match between two teams of four men.
 In the middle of the cage there was a smaller cage with an electric chair connected to a lever.
 The way to win this match is to put the opponent in the chair and switch the lever on (which was attached to the outer cage and six feet off the ground), so as, in kayfabe, the person is electrocuted.
 This match was used in WCW only once, with Abdullah the Butcher being electrocuted accidentally by his teammate Cactus Jack after being placed in the chair at the last second by Rick Steiner.